Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

 Trunk volume is with all seats in normal position.
 It does not include any storage in the front of the vehicle or "frunk".

-Manufacturer's suggested retail price (MSRP) is for the base model including freight and destination charges for delivery in Richmond without upgrade options and accessories and before government rebates, dealer discounts and taxes.
+Manufacturer's suggested retail price (MSRP) is for the base model including freight, destination and dealer charges for delivery in Richmond without upgrade options and accessories and before government rebates, dealer discounts, government fees and taxes.
+Both the BC and Federal goverments have a luxury vehicle tax.
+Details here.

 The Federal Government rebate is $5,000 after tax.
+(Federal rebates paused until further notice.)
 That rebate has not been deducted from the MSRP shown above.
 The MSRP does include freight and destination charges.
 The manufacturer's suggested retail price (MSRP) for the base model must be under $55,000 before freight and destination charges.
 More expensive trim models must not exceed $65,000.
 In the case of SUVs, pickups and vans, the base model must be under $60,000 and more expensive trim models must not exceed $70,000.
+Tesla models are excluded from rebates.
 Details here.

 The vehicle dealer will deduct both federal and provincial rebates, if applicable, after taxes at time of purchase and claim it from the governments.